 We can think about relative risk in terms of money.

-If you have a single dollar, this makes dollars "rare.”
-If you double your money, you only gain 1 extra dollar.
+If you only have one dollar, this makes dollars "rare.”
+If you double your money, you only gain one extra dollar.

-But, if you have 1 million dollars, this makes dollars "common" and doubling your money means you gain 1 million extra dollars.
+But, if you have one million dollars, this makes dollars "common" and doubling your money means you gain one million extra dollars.

-In both cases, you double your money, but the real increase in dollars is quite different.
+In both cases, you double your money, but the increase in dollars is quite different.

 The same is true with disease risk.
 The higher the absolute risk of getting a disease, the greater the number of extra cases that will occur for a given relative risk.